 1. The Sporty Celebration | Hunter Mountain | Catskills, NY

 If you can’t beat the cold, join it.
-After a day of living 2017 to the fullest on the slopes, head down to Hunter Mountain’s main bar for rewarding eats and live entertainment, followed by a tailgate-style shindig, a torchlight parade, and a big fireworks show.
-For a fine dining experience head to the mountain’s Van Winkles Restaurant for their prix fix dinner.
+After a day of living 2019 to the fullest on the slopes, head down to Hunter Mountain’s main bar for rewarding eats and live entertainment, followed by a tailgate-style shindig, a torchlight parade, and a big fireworks show.
+For a fine dining experience head to the mountain’s Van Winkles Restaurant for their prix fixe dinner.

 Directions: There are multiple options for easy travel to and from Hunter Mountain by bus, check out the Hunter Mountain’s Bus Lines page for specific information on various other pick-up and drop-off points in New York City.